Other: Indian mulberry

 Plant Family: Rubiaceae

 Although there is some contradictory opinion, the noni fruit probably originated in SE Asia, and was then introduced through migration to India and Polynesia, where it thrives today.
-It has been used medicinally for over 2000 years for a wide variety of ailments.
+It has been used for over 2000 years.
 The first western documentation was in the late 18th century by Captain Cook who observed it being eaten by the locals.
 Different groups of islands have different, unique uses for the fruit.
 The tree bark is used as a red dye, and the root is used as a yellow dye for clothing.

 The powder encapsulated, or locally in Polynesia as a fresh juice.